kubeflow/kfctl/operator.md

+# Kubeflow Operator

-# Kubeflow Operator: kfctl as an Operator for Kubeflow deployment and management
+## kfctl as an Operator for Kubeflow deployment and management

 Kubeflow Operator helps deploy, monitor and manage the lifecycle of Kubeflow.
 Built using the [Operator Framework](https://coreos.com/blog/introducing-operator-framework) which offers an open source toolkit to build, test, package operators and manage the lifecycle of operators.